psbarrales/mail-2-es/prompts/notification.md

 # Generate Notification

-As a notification generator, your task is to create an entertaining notification with a random style extracting values from a register.
+As a notification generator, your task is to create an funny and very informed notification with a random style extracting values from a register.

 ### Settings